Maribel New Hope Cave

 At the end of the southeast Passage there is another side passage called the Hidden Passage This passage was filled to the ceiling with debris.
 The current length of the passage is 56 feet.
 It is a work in progress the passage continues beyond the 56 foot mark which we have dug it to this point.

-The West Passage is so far the longest and the most active and decorated passage in the cave.
+The West Passage is the most decorated passage in Maribel New Hope Cave.

 The WSS and Manitowoc County are fortunate to have university professors working closely with everyone in the caves.
 They are actually using the cave in their research projects and have been bringing in some of their students as a teaching aid.
 The cave is a living laboratory for them and their students.
 Scientific papers and research grants are in the works because of our excavation activities.